What is pyoderma gangrenosum?

 Clinical features of pyoderma gangrenosum

 Pyoderma gangrenosum usually starts quite suddenly, often at the site of a minor injury.
 It may start as a small pustule, red bump or blood-blister.
 The skin then breaks down resulting in an ulcer.
 The ulcer can deepen and widen rapidly.
 Characteristically, the edge of the ulcer is purple and undermined.
 Pyoderma gangrenosum is usually very painful.
-Several ulcers may develop at the same time.
+Several ulcers may develop at the same time or over a period of months to years.

 Untreated, the ulcers may continue to enlarge, persist unchanged or may slowly heal.
 Treatment is usually successful in arresting the process, but complete healing may take months.
 This is particularly true if there is underlying venous disease, another reason for leg ulcers.